lusiliang93/16623-facial-landmark/README.md

  - Nov.28 - Dec.1 Add additional function like real-time head tracking by incorporating Smerk into the project.
 (Completed.
 Instead of Smerk, we've used functions in the class of AVMetadataface object)
  - Dec.2 - Dec.4 Create a simple UI.
 Benchmark speedup.
 (Half Completed.
 We've finished speed benchmark.
 But we do not have UI)
  - Dec.5 - Dec.7 Make a demo and prepare for the presentation (Completed)
  - Dec.8 - Dec.
-11 Write final report
+11 Write final report(Completed)

 - References: